goodahead/ventor-merp/ventor_base/doc/index.rst

 |

 * 14.0.1.10.0 (2024-xx-xx)
-    - Added the setting 'Check shipping information' to the Package Management menu
+    - ARemoved the dependency between Force pack and Validate uncompleted orders settings

 * 14.0.1.9.0 (2023-11-04)
     - Added the setting 'Check shipping information' to the Package Management menu